-After receiving a candidate's response to your offer, you must be prepared to negotiate.
-Job seekers today have access to an abundance of information on how to negotiate salary through websites and other resources, so most will enter the meeting knowledgeable on the topic.
+After receiving a candidate's response to your offer, you must be prepared to negotiate the salary.
+Why?
+Job seekers today have access to an abundance of information on how to negotiate salary through websites and other resources, so most enter the meeting knowledgeable on the topic.
 To reach a fair deal, you need to be equally prepared.

 The first step is not unlike that in any other sort of bargaining.
-If the candidate suggests a higher figure than you've offered, you can choose to raise the amount of your proposal, waiting for the candidate to respond or counteroffer, and, ideally, arriving at an agreement that's within the salary range you've set for the position.
+If the candidate suggests a higher figure than you've offered, you can choose to raise the amount of your proposal and wait for the candidate to respond or make a counteroffer.
+Ideally, you'll arrive at an agreement within the salary range you've set for the position.

-If the candidate keeps pushing, whether you want to exceed the established range generally depends on two factors: How badly you want the individual and the policies and precedents in your company.
-When considering how to negotiate a salary offer for a particular candidate, some questions small businesses should consider include:
+If the candidate keeps pushing, whether you want to exceed the established range generally depends on two factors: how badly you want the individual, and the policies and precedents in your company.
+When considering how to negotiate a salary offer for a particular candidate, questions businesses should consider include:

 - Are other, equally qualified candidates available if the applicant says no?
 If the answer is yes, the leverage to make accommodations rests with the company.